 Moon River

-Moon River was composed by Henry Mancini and Johnny Mercer for the movie Breakfast at Tifanny’s (1961).
-The song was written for Audrey Hepburn to sing (real) while she accompanies herself on the guitar (not real).
-In this lesson, you will learn an easy chord melody arrangement of Moon River.
+Moon River was composed by Henry Mancini and Johnny Mercer for the film Breakfast at Tiffany’s (1961).
+The song was written for Audrey Hepburn to sing on screen.
+She performs the vocal herself, but the guitar accompaniment is not actually played by her.

 Moon River (Henry Mancini)

-Mancini won the Grammy Awards for Record of the Year, Song of the Year, and Best Arrangement.
+Mancini won the Grammy Awards for Record of the Year, Song of the Year, and Best Arrangement for the piece.

-In 1963 Mancini won the same rewards for his song Days of Wine and Roses.
+In 1963, Mancini won the same rewards again for his song Days of Wine and Roses.

 “I reckon I’ll have made around $100,000 on ‘Moon River’ within the next two years or so.
 It took me about 30 minutes to compose.
 It had to be in keeping with the character of Holly Golightly, the star of Breakfast at Tiffany’s, and I had to bear in mind the limitations of Audrey Hepburn’s voice.
 I worked the whole song around a simple guitar basis, although the guitar isn’t heard much during the number.” – Henry Mancini (1962)

-At the end of the arrangement, I use a b5 ending (bar 36), where an F#m7b5 replaces the tonic Cmaj7 and goes down chromatically while keeping the same top note throughout the chords.
+At the end of the arrangement (bar 36), I use a b5 ending: F#m7b5 replaces the tonic Cmaj7 and moves downward chromatically while the top note remains the same across the chords.

-This version of Moon River is arranged with the principles of our course Complete Chord Melody in mind.
-To learn how to create your own chord melody arrangements, check out the full course…
+This version of Moon River is arranged with the principles of our Complete Chord Melody course in mind.

 Moon River – Video & Guitar Tabs